beachgrub/SolidityLicenseManager/README.md

 A user can obtain a license by paying RATE*DURATION:

     obtainLicense(LICENSE_ID, DURATION)

+Check if a user has a current valid license for an item:

+    hasLicense(USER_ADDRESS, LICENSE_ID)

+To check how long a license duration is for:

+    getLicenseTimeLeft(LICENSE_ID)

 This project and uses [truffle](https://github.com/trufflesuite/truffle) Ethereum smart contracts development framework.
 In order to run it, install truffle first:

     npm install -g truffle